Camping Trip Checklists

 Contents

-Troop 507 meets on Monday evenings throughout the year at 7 o'clock pm in the Scout Room in the basement of the Strenski Center building.
+Troop 507 meets on Monday evenings November through March at 7 o'clock pm in the

 St. Mark the Evangelist Catholic Church is our Chartered Organization

-7117 - 14th Avenue Kenosha, Wisconsin 53143
+7117 - 14th Avenue Kenosha, Wisconsin 53143.

 Our Leaders